ljodea/dgrtwo.github.com/_posts/2017-4-27-ngrams_correlation_green_climate_fund.md

 ### Correlation

 Knowing how often words appear together is neat but not very useful because some words, such as "project", appear so often that it's not clear whether a bigram involving them can tell us anything.
-One example you may have noticed above is "project page" -- it occurs often and it's irrelevant.
-Instead, we might be more interested in asking how often words appear together relative to how often they appear separately.
+One example you may have noticed above is "project page" -- it occurs often and it is meaningless.

+Avoiding such problematic words when we look at bigrams involves asking how often words appear together relative to how often they appear separately.

-We can check correlation between word pairs using the `pairwise_cor` function from the widyr package:
+We can provide an answer by checking correlation between word pairs using the `pairwise_cor` function from the widyr package:

 {% highlight r %}
 # load widyr